KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

 New features have been added, such as new charts and new widgets

-The below pictures respectively show the chart gallery with the availability of new charts and new widgets enriched with the presence of the new Pivot widget and the Map widget .
+The below pictures respectively show the chart gallery with the availability of new charts and new widgets enriched with the presence of the new *Pivot* widget and the *Map widget* .

 .. figure:: media/chart_gallery.png

-   Chart gallery example.
+   Chart gallery example

 .. figure:: media/new_widgets.png